Greshnickl/TMPS/reports/lab0.md

 - - Each class has a single responsibility:
 - - The Book class manages book attributes.
-- -The PlainTextReportGenerator and JsonReportGenerator classes focus solely on report generation.
+- - The PlainTextReportGenerator and JsonReportGenerator classes focus solely on report generation.

 - Open/Closed Principle (OCP):